-At this point it's just a matter of continuing to add more flower stems, using an even mixture of flower varieties.
+For this hand tied bouquet, it's now a matter of continuing to add more flower stems, using an even mixture of flower varieties.
 You want to be sure your smaller, secondary flowers are evenly mixed throughout the bouquet and show from all sides.

 You can see how a clustered mass of alstroemeria balances off the larger mass of single oriental lily bloom on the opposite side.